Serving all people by providing personalized health and wellness through exemplary care, education and research.

 For infants and young children, solutions such as Pedialyte will help maintain electrolyte balance during illness or heat exposure.
 Do not try to make fluid and salt solutions at home for children.

 Heat stroke is the most severe form of heat illness and is a life-threatening emergency.
-It is the result of long, extreme exposure to the sun, in which a person does not sweat enough to lower body temperature.
-The elderly, infants, persons who work outdoors, people with mental illness, obesity, poor circulation, and those on certain types of medications or drinking alcohol are most susceptible to heat stroke.
-It is a condition that develops rapidly and requires immediate medical treatment.
+It is the result of long, extreme exposure to the sun.
+In this case, a person does not sweat enough to lower body temperature.
+The elderly, infants, persons who work outdoors, people with mental illness, obesity, poor circulation, and those on certain types of medicines or drinking alcohol are most susceptible to heat stroke.
+It is a condition that develops rapidly and needs immediate medical treatment.

-Our bodies produce a tremendous amount of internal heat and we normally cool ourselves by sweating and radiating heat through the skin.
-However, in certain circumstances, such as extreme heat, high humidity, or vigorous activity in the hot sun, this cooling system may begin to fail, allowing heat to build up to dangerous levels.
+Our bodies make a tremendous amount of internal heat and we normally cool ourselves by sweating and radiating heat through the skin.
+However, in certain circumstances, such as extreme heat, high humidity, or vigorous activity in the hot sun, this cooling system may begin to fail.
+This allows heat to build up to dangerous levels.

-If a person becomes dehydrated and cannot sweat enough to cool their body, their internal temperature may rise to dangerously high levels, causing heat stroke.
+If a person becomes dehydrated and cannot sweat enough to cool his or her body, his or her internal temperature may rise to dangerously high levels.
+This causes heat stroke.